boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 Applications will have access to all these NRLPs and will thus adjust their behavior as a function of scope and traffic category indicated in a policy (all traffic, streaming, etc.).
 An application that couples multiple flow types will adjust each flow type to be consistent with the specific policy for the relevant traffic category.
 That's said, this document does not make any recommendation about how a receiving host uses the discovered policy.
 Readers should refer, e.g., to {{?I-D.rwbr-tsvwg-signaling-use-cases}} for some examples.

 Networks that advertize NLRPs are likely to maintain the policing in place within the network because of the trust model (hosts are not considered as trusted devices).
-Per-subscriber rate-limit policies are generally recommended to protect nodes nodes against Denial of Service (DoS) attacks (e.g., {{Section 9.3 of ?RFC8803}} or {{Section 8 of ?I-D.ietf-masque-quic-proxy}}).
+Per-subscriber rate-limit policies are generally recommended to protect nodes against Denial of Service (DoS) attacks (e.g., {{Section 9.3 of ?RFC8803}} or {{Section 8 of ?I-D.ietf-masque-quic-proxy}}).
 Discussion about conditions under which such model can be relaxed is out of scope of this document.

 This document does not assume nor preclude that other mechanims, e.g., Low Latency, Low Loss, and Scalable Throughput (L4S) {{?RFC9330}}, are enabled in a bottleneck link.